lukeeey/lukeeey/README.md

 * [coldweb-cli](https://github.com/glitchjsy/coldweb-cli) - A command line tool for scraping coldweb online ordering platforms
 * [Duty Calculator](https://github.com/glitchjsy/duty-calculator) - A Chrome extension to calculate excise duty on cigarettes, tobacco and alcohol products in Jersey

+### Android Projects
+* [Drive Jersey](https://github.com/lukeeey/Drive-Jersey) - A basic app I created when I was 16 to fetch live information about available carpark spaces in Jersey.
+Inspired by [this](https://apps.apple.com/ng/app/drive-jersey/id1110663341).

 ### Java Projects
 These are old Minecraft server plugins written in Java.
 * [FactionsMongo](https://github.com/lukeeey/FactionsMongo) - An extension to the FactionsUUID plugin to add support for MongoDB databases